 Whether you’re an established content marketer or a beginner, you need to set specific and realistic objectives.
 Don’t confuse your readers with your headline.
 Avoid vagueness.
 Get straight to the point.

 If you’re sharing five steps to achieve something, go ahead and make it known in the headline.
 This is another reason why you need to choose your niche carefully.

-Know your audience and write headlines that will meet their needs.
+Know your audience and write headlines that indicate your posts will about topics that meet their needs.

 So, how do you write such ultra-specific headlines?

 Let’s assume that your target keyword is “small business plan.”
 Here are specific headline variations that would work: